 CREDITS / ENTRANCE REQUIREMENTS

-Credits toward a high school diploma are granted for completion of International Studies courses.
+Credits toward a high school diploma are granted for completion of the graduation requirement.
 Credits which have been earned in grades 9-12 are transferable to HMA.
 Students must submit official transcripts (signed and sealed on institutional stationary), which have been translated into English.
 It is recommended that students request an evaluation of transfer credits from the school registrar.
-A high school diploma will be issued upon completion of all graduation requirements as listed in this bulletin.
+A high school diploma will be issued upon completion of all graduation requirements as listed in the school bulletin.

-Students cannot be admtted wthout the TB clearance.
+Students cannot be admitted without the TB clearance.
 We recommend that students arrive one week early to complete this requirement.
 It is best to submit health records in advance so that they can be reviewed for any deficiencies.
 The medical health records must be interpreted into English.

 TOEFL TEST: USE & INTERPRETATION

-The TOEFL test serves both as an entry and exit exam for the English as a Second Language (ESL) program.
+The TOEFL test serves both as an entry and graduation requirement for International Students.

-Students who wish to exit out of the ESL and transfer into the regular instruction program will need the following TOEFL test scores to meet the minimum English competency requirements.
+Students will need the following TOEFL test scores to meet the minimum English competency requirements.
 The TOEFL test score and having the required transcript credits will qualify the studentís proper grade standing.
 Because of language difficulties, it may take a student more than 4 years to complete the requirements for a high school diploma.

 TOEFL Score Grade Placement Comprehension